Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson1/Lesson1.md

 *Note: First-class just means that there are no restrictions in the object's use.
 It can be created, stored, passed, assigned, return as value.
 You can treat it as you would any other value or object*

 **Q:** What is the type of the closure? <br>
-We can add it in the decaration.
+We can add it in the declaration.

 ```Swift
 var brunch: () -> () = {